Frequently Asked Questions

 A: I meet with both the child and the parents together to understand what the goal is.
 If the child is accepted as a new client, together, we determine the best approach and plan.

 Q: How Many Sessions Will It Take?

-If you follow my instructions and my process you will get better or achieve a high level of success.
+Note: If you follow my instructions and my process you will get better and/or achieve a high level of success in solving your issue.